Ayushichadha/Ayushichadha.github.io/index.md

   <div class="intro-attribution">— Andrej Karpathy</div>
   <div class="intro-line">Hi, I'm Ayushi, a researcher exploring cognitive reasoning cores, where intelligence is an algorithm.</div>
   <div class="intro-text">
-    <p>I am obsessed with the idea of personalized AI devices that exhibit fluid intelligence.</p>
-    <p>Not systems that replace human thinking, but ones that merge with it, augmenting attention, memory, reasoning, and imagination in ways that feel continuous rather than external.
-I think of intelligence as something that should live close to the body and mind, adapt with context, and evolve alongside the person using it.</p>
+    <p>I'm exploring the idea of personalized AI devices that exhibit fluid intelligence.
+These are systems that merge with human cognition, augmenting attention, memory, reasoning, and imagination in ways that feel continuous rather than external.
+I see intelligence as something that should live close to the body and mind, context-aware, adaptive, and evolving alongside the person using it.</p>
-    <p>My work explores this symbiosis from multiple angles: building compact reasoning systems, studying how goals and cognition shift over time, and imagining interfaces and machines where human and artificial intelligence form a single, extended cognitive loop.</p>
+    <p>My work approaches this symbiosis from multiple angles: building compact reasoning systems, studying how goals and cognition shift over time, and imagining interfaces and machines where human and artificial intelligence form a single, extended cognitive loop.</p>
-    <p>This portfolio is a snapshot of that pursuit.</p>
   </div>
 </div>